Sorry, you need to enable JavaScript to visit this website.

 Forecasting system(s)

-Last year, the Employment Service Agency conducted the “Survey on the need for skills in the labor market in the Republic of North Macedonia for 2022”.
+In 2023, the Employment Service Agency conducted the “Survey on the need for skills in the labor market in the Republic of North Macedonia for 2023”.
 The purpose of the survey research is to provide certain short-term indicators of employers' expectations regarding new employment and the skills needs that people should have, and how they could be competitive in the labor market.
-Research results for the 2022 year, obtained from the survey, represent the basis for the creation of active employment programs and measures, which aim to raise the skills of unemployed persons in order to increase their competitiveness on the labor market and to contribute to the creation of conditions for its better functioning. through the intersection of supply and demand of appropriately skilled labor.[1]
+The latest 2023 research findings provide a basis for formulating active employment measures that enhance the skills of unemployed individuals.
+By aligning workforce supply with employer demand, these measures aim to create a more dynamic and responsive labor market, improving overall employability and economic efficiency.

 Skills development